 Unsafe cribs fall under the legal category of product liability.
 This area of law deals with the legal responsibility of manufacturers, sellers and others who must create a safe product and warn consumers of existing hazards that might exist with their products.
 If a product does not meet the safety guidelines required by our government, then the companies or people associated with the dangerous product may be held legally responsible.
 The defendant in a product liability case is not necessarily one person or company.
 It may be the designer/developer, manufacturer, supplier, distributor, marketer/advertiser, seller or repairer.

-If your baby has been hurt due to an unsafe crib, contact the defective crib lawyers at Carr & Carr Attorneys today.
+If your baby has been hurt due to an unsafe crib, contact the defective crib lawyers at Carr & Carr today.
 Our team of caring attorneys helps families of injured children across the United States.
-Let the defective product attorneys at Carr & Carr take care of the legal issues while you and your family focus on getting your life put back together.
+Let the product liability attorneys at Carr & Carr take care of the legal issues while you and your family focus on getting your life put back together.
 And remember, by taking legal action you may be protecting other children from unnecessary suffering and helping make cribs safer in the future.